spatiotemporal-data/spatiotemporal-data.github.io/trajectory/feedback.md

 Are these data only subsamples of the whole data?
 Will we have more samples (> 193,215 unique IDs)?
 How many IDs will we have on the whole data?

+How about the time resolution (e.g., 15 minutes) of the movement of each person?

 <br>

 **Trajectory data**